alfagamez22/chouTex/README.md

 ## Browser Compatibility

-TeXlyre requires modern browser features for optimal functionality. **Chrome and Edge** provide full feature support including File System Access API and WebRTC. **Firefox** supports core collaboration features but has limited file system integration. **Safari** offers partial compatibility with reduced file system access capabilities.
+TeXlyre requires modern browser features for optimal functionality. **Chrome and Edge** provide full feature support including File System Access API and WebRTC.
+**Firefox** supports core collaboration features but has limited file system integration. **Safari** offers partial compatibility with reduced file system access capabilities.
+The File System API was not thoroughly tested with the mobile device browsers, therefore, use the file system backup feature on TeXlyre with caution.

 WebRTC support is essential for real-time collaboration, while the File System Access API enables advanced backup and synchronization features in supported browsers.

 ## License

-TexLyre is licensed under the GNU Affero General Public License v3.0.
-This means you can use, modify, and distribute the software freely, but any derivative works must also be open-sourced under the same license - see [LICENSE](LICENSE) file for details.
+TeXlyre is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+This means:
+- ✅ You can use, modify, and distribute this software
+- ✅ You can run it for any purpose, including commercial use
+- ⚖️ If you distribute modified versions, you must also distribute the source code
+- ⚖️ If you run a modified version as a network service, you must provide source code to users

+See [LICENSE](LICENSE) for the complete license text.

+### Why AGPL-3.0?

+We chose AGPL-3.0 to ensure that improvements to TeXlyre remain open and available to the community, even when the software is used as a web service.

+## Privacy & Data

+TeXlyre is privacy-focused by design:

+- **Local-first**: All your data stays in your browser
+- **Direct connections**: Peer-to-peer collaboration without server intermediaries
+- **No tracking**: No analytics, cookies, or data collection

+When you collaborate, IP addresses are temporarily processed through signaling servers to establish direct connections.
+No project content is transmitted through our servers.

+### GitHub Integration
+The optional GitHub integration only activates when you explicitly enable it and provide your own GitHub token.

+## Infrastructure

+TeXlyre uses open source signaling servers for WebRTC connections:

+- **Y-WebRTC Signaling**: Based on [y-webrtc](https://github.com/yjs/y-webrtc)
+- **PeerJS Signaling**: Based on [PeerJS Server](https://github.com/peers/peerjs-server)
+- **TeX Live Download Server**: Based on [SwiftLaTeX Texlive On-Demand Server](https://github.com/SwiftLaTeX/Texlive-Ondemand)
+- **FilePizza Server**: Based on [FilePizza](https://github.com/kern/filepizza) which relies on PeerJS (built-in TURN servers are not deployed on TeXlyre servers)

+All servers are hosted locally an made publicly available with [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)

+### Self-Hosting
+You can run your own signaling servers by following the setup instructions in our [infrastructure repository](https://github.com/texlyre/texlyre-infrastructure).

 ## Acknowledgments